greendog99/3D-Printing/README.md

 ---------------

 * Temperatures
-  * 185ºC works well for most PLA.
+  * PLA: 185ºC tool and 60ºC bed
-  * 200ºC works well for PLA+.
+  * PLA+: 200ºC tool and 60ºC bed.
 At 185ºC PLA+ has trouble adhering to previous layers.
-  * 225ºC works best for PETG.
+  * PLA with flecks, sparkles, etc: 210ºC tool and 60ºC bed.
+At lower temps, the nozzle may clog.
+  * PETG: 235ºC tool and 90ºC bed for the first layer, then 225ºC & 80ºC to prevent stringing.

 * Layer height
-  * About 50% of nozzle diameter is ideal.
-Can go up to 75% of nozzle size, but layers may not adhere as well (less "squish" when laying down layers) and may separate.
+  * About 50% of nozzle diameter is ideal (e.g. 0.2mm with a 0.4mm nozzle).
+    Can go up to 75% of nozzle size pretty safely, but layers may not adhere as well.

+* Perimeter Width
+  * Slicers generally use a default extrusion width of 1.125 × nozzle diameter (i.e. 0.45mm for a 0.4 mm nozzle).
+  * Wider extrusion (through squishing the filament) will print faster.
+Widths up to around 1.5x nozzle diameter are safe (e.g. 0.6mm wide with a 0.4mm nozzle).
+  * Slightly tweaking extrusion width can help eliminate thin gap-fill lines, e.g. when a wall is not an even multiple of nozzle width.

 * Corners
   * Right angles require the print head to come to a complete stop when